Temporary Staff Employees

 - Employment assignments lasting three (3) days or less.

-To initiate recruitment activities for any ‘new’ temporary staff employee, please visit the Human Resources Management System (HRMS).
-Once logged into the system, hiring managers will create a vacancy notice from ‘Other Position’ and will choose the appropriate position designation/type.
+To initiate recruitment activities for any ‘new’ temporary staff employee, please visit the Human Resources Management System (NinerTalent) at: http://jobs.uncc.edu/hr.
+Once logged into the system, hiring officials will create a vacancy notice by selecting Temp Hire and will choose the appropriate position designation/type.
 All advertising information must be routed to Human Resources for review/edit, approval, and official posting.
-All approved temporary staff vacancies must be advertised for a minimum of five (5) calendar days and are accessible to the public.
+All approved temporary staff vacancies must be advertised for a minimum of five (5) calendar days and are accessible to the public at: http://jobs.uncc.edu.
+For more information about posting a temporary staff position, please review our user guide at: http://hr.uncc.edu/ninertalent/user-guides

 For recurring and/or frequently-requested temporary staffing needs, Human Resources may establish/maintain on-going recruitment pools (e.g.: administrative support/clerical, research assistants, etc.) for which applicants may express interest via submission of an electronic application.
 Any such vacancy notice will remain ‘active’ for three (3) month intervals to ensure the viability of the applicant pool(s).

-To request establishment of on-going recruitment pool(s) for other occupational categories, please consult with the Director of Staff Employment (7-0670) or Employment Coordinator (7-0668).
+To request establishment of on-going recruitment pool(s) for other occupational categories, please consult with the Director of Staff Employment at 7-0670 or the Staff Employment Specialists at 7-0668 or 7-0667.

-Note: Hiring managers may direct interested candidates to any such vacancy notice within the advertised recruitment period.
+Note: Hiring officials may direct interested candidates to any such vacancy notice within the advertised recruitment period.

 Interview and Selection

-When the recruitment period has closed, hiring managers may initiate the interview and selection processes.
+When the recruitment period has closed, the hiring official may initiate the interview and selection processes.
 To receive consideration, all candidates for temporary staff employment must:

 - Complete/submit an electronic application prior to the posted closing date of the specific vacancy notice;